 The best overall strength and conditioning tool is carrying heavy objects.
 For BJJ strength training, the more varieties, the better.
 Farmer carries are essential, and the focus should be to go as heavy as possible.
 Overhead and/or rack carries are also mandatory, giving you plenty of programming options so that you don’t get bored.
 There’s no grappling fame without carries, so make sure you never skip this exercise!

 Contrary to popular belief, the core is not just comprised of the abs and lower back muscles.
 Everything from shoulders to hamstrings has a part to play in the core.
-It is important to address both flexion, extension and rotation exercises along with isometric ones.
+It is important to address both flexion, extension, and rotation exercises along with isometric ones.
 Isometric core training includes anti-movements to all movements stated above.
 A strong core is crucial to every sport, and grappling martial arts are no different!
 Check Out this great Core exercising program.

 You Might Also Be Interested In: